dev-academy-programme/curriculum/concepts/time-management/README.md

 * Ability to dedicate focussed time to a task
 * Self awareness of focus
 * Ability to create new habits
+* Ability to reflect on and improve your time and focus habits

 ## Resources